denverbaumgartner/autoSQL/README.md

 # autoSQL
 A repo focused on the efficient use of LLMs for generating SQL code from natural language prompts.
 Details regarding the `SQLData` class can be found [here](https://github.com/denverbaumgartner/autoSQL/tree/main/autoSQL/autosql/data).
+Details regarding tuning can be found [here](https://github.com/denverbaumgartner/autoSQL/tree/main/autoSQL/autosql/tuning).
+Details regarding `SQLPredict` class can be found [here](https://github.com/denverbaumgartner/autoSQL/blob/main/autoSQL/autosql/predict/README.md).
+Details regarding the `SQLEval` class can be found [here](https://github.com/denverbaumgartner/autoSQL/blob/main/autoSQL/autosql/eval/README.md), and it is recommended that users read the `eval.ipynb` notebook for a quick tutorial on how to use the `SQLEval` class.

 ### Directory